Lunarnovaa/nixconf/README.md

 [raf](https://github.com/NotAShelf), both on Discord and through his now archived Nix config that I have referenced for this README and for my profile options system, and probably for other reasons that I may be missing.

-This list will be sure to grow.
+This list will be sure to grow, and I have probably missed pepole.
+So to everyone else I have interacted with on my Nix journey, thank you.

 ## Licensing